LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 ``capitalize``
 """"""""""""""

-The ``capitalize`` method of strings returns a copy of the string for with its first letter capitalized.
+The ``capitalize`` method of strings returns a copy of the string with its first letter capitalized.

 ``startswith``